Home » VA Disability » VA Disability Ratings » VA Disability Rating for Urinary Incontinence

 VA Disability Rating for Urinary Incontinence

 Urinary incontinence, or uncontrollable bladder leakage, is a possible side effect of several injuries and conditions that result from military service.
-If you are suffering from urinary incontinence due to post-traumatic stress disorder, traumatic brain injury, spinal injury, or another condition, you may be able to receive medical assistance or monthly benefits from the VA.
+The VA will rate a service-connected urinary incontinence condition at either 20%, 40%, or 60%.
 Contact Veterans Guide to learn more about getting a cervical urinary incontinence disability rating and how to file a VA disability claim.

 Urinary incontinence is a common symptom of severe physical injury or mental trauma experienced by many veterans.
 Those who develop incontinence or whose incontinence worsens after serving in the military may apply for monthly compensation from the U.S. Department of Veterans Affairs.